Experience Replay Using Transition Sequences: Results and Discussion

 Figure \ref{fig:comparison} shows the average return for the secondary task plotted for $50$ runs of $1000$ learning episodes using different learning approaches.
 The low average value of $\rho$ ($=0.0065$ as indicated in Figure \ref{fig:comparison}) indicates the relatively high difficulty of the secondary task under the behavior policy being executed.
 As observed in Figure \ref{fig:comparison}, an agent that replays transition sequences manages to accumulate high average returns at a much faster rate as compared to regular $Q$-learning.
 The approach also performs better than other experience replay approaches for the same number of replay updates.
+These replay approaches are applied independently of each other for the secondary task.
+In Figure \ref{fig:comparison}, the prioritization exponent for prioritized experience replay is set to $1$.

 Table \ref{table1} shows the average return for the secondary task accumulated per episode ($G_{e}$) during $50$ runs of the navigation task for different values of memory parameters $m_{b}$, $m_{t}$ and $n_{v}$ used in our approach.
 Each of the parameters are varied separately while keeping the other parameters fixed to their default values.
 The default values used for $m_{b}$, $m_{t}$ and $n_{v}$ are $1000$, $1000$ and $50$ respectively.